2 gunmen killed by state first lady’s bodyguards in Mexico

-MEXICO CITY — Mexican officials say two gunmen have been shot to death by the security detail for the Nayarit state governor’s wife while she was in the neighboring western state of Jalisco.
+MEXICO CITY — Two gunmen were shot to death by the security detail for the Nayarit state governor’s wife while she was in the neighboring western state of Jalisco, Mexican officials said Wednesday.

-The Nayarit state government said via Twitter on Wednesday that María Luisa Aguirre de Echevarría was at a restaurant in a shopping center outside Guadalajara when assailants entered and began shooting at another customer.
+The Nayarit state government said via Twitter that María Luisa Aguirre de Echevarría was at a fast food restaurant in a shopping center in Zapopan outside Guadalajara when assailants entered and began shooting at another customer.

 Jalisco is home to the hyper violent Jalisco New Generation cartel.